blueridgeboost/blueridgeboost.github.io/src/content/english/camps/make-your-own-game-beginners.md

 draft: false
 title: "Make your own games | Blue Ridge Boost"
 page_title: "Make your own games"
-description: "Learn to code by desiging your own games!"
+description: "Learn to code by designing your own games!"
 summary: "Make Your Own Games camp is an immersive week-long adventure where kids aged 10-13 can dive into the exciting world of game design using CodeMonkey's Game Builder course.
 This camp is designed to teach fundamental coding and game design concepts through engaging, hands-on activities and projects. <br>
 Skills Developed
     <ul>